clstoulouse/motu/README.md

     ....
 </web-app>
 ```

+##### Configure tomcat-motu/conf/server.xml

-* $installDir/motu/tomcat-motu/conf/__server.xml__ file
+Edit $installDir/motu/tomcat-motu/conf/__server.xml__ file

-  * add a _Cluster_ element in the _Engine_ element
+###### Define the cluster using Multicast network or Static members

-    The cluster configuration can either be based on __multicast__ configuration or with __static members__ list, depdending on your network environment and needs.
+The cluster configuration can either be based on __multicast__ configuration or with __static__ configuration of members, depdending on your network environment and needs.
+In both cases, defining the cluster is done by adding a _Cluster_ element in the _Engine_ xml node of server.xml.
-    >_channelSendOptions_ at `6` ensures that a request creating a session on a server of the cluster is shared among all other servers and acknowledged, before of being responded.
+The cluster node as an attribute called _channelSendOptions_.
+When its value is `6`, it ensures that a request creating a session on a server of the cluster is shared among all other servers and acknowledged, before of being responded.

-  * Multicast configuration:
+####### Multicast configuration

 This is easiest way which allows dynamic scale up or down of your Motu instances within your cluster.
 It requiered a network which allow multicast (UDP).

 ```xml
 <Server port="10005" shutdown="SHUTDOWN">
   <Service name="Catalina">